-The Population Sustainability Threshold was derived for New Zealand seabirds (most recently by Richard et al 2017), based on the PBR approach of Wade (1998).
+The Population Sustainability Threshold was derived for New Zealand seabirds (most recently by Richard et al 2017), based on the Potential Biological Removal (PBR) of Wade (1998).
 The PBR is numerically equivalent to the PST, with the exception that the PBR uses a minimum point estimate of the population size, and a point estimate of the maximum growth rate, whereas the PST includes uncertainty in all the parameters.
-In the PBR, a recovery factor, f, is used in place of $\varphi$ .
-However the default value of the recovery factor for non-endangered population is also 0.5.
+In the PBR, a recovery factor, f, is used in place of ν .
+However, the default value of the recovery factor for non-endangered population is also 0.5.
 In the calibration of the PST used here, the threat status of the population is not considered.

-Estimating annual potential fatalities
+2.1.3 Estimating annual potential fatalities

 The total number of incidental captures of seabirds was estimated by assuming that, for similar species, and for similar fisheries, the number of incidental captures of protected species is proportional to the overlap between the density of the populations and the fishing.
-Here, the density overlap ( $\theta$ ) between a species (s) and the fishing effort within a group of fisheries (g)
+Here, the density overlap (θ) between a species (s) and the fishing effort within a group of fisheries (g) was calculated by summing the product of fishing intensity, population size, and the relative density of a species at the location of the fishing:

-was calculated by summing the product of fishing intensity, population size, and the relative density of a species at the location of the fishing:
+$$heta{sg} = N_s O{sg},$$

-$$\theta{sg} = N_s O{sg}, O{sg} = \sum_i p{si} a{gi},$$
+$$O{sg} = \sum_i p{si} a{gi},$$

-where $N_s$ is the total population size, $O{sg}$ is the population-independent overlap, i is an index of the fishing events within the fisheries group, $p{si}$ is the relative population density at the location of the fishing, and $a{gi}$ is the number of hooks associated with the fishing event.
+where N_s is the total population size, O{sg} is the population-independent overlap, i is an index of the fishing events within the fisheries group, p{si} is the relative population density at the location of the fishing, and a{gi} is the number of hooks associated with the fishing event.

 Captures of seabirds are recorded by observers when they are on board fishing vessels.
 The expected number of incidents is assumed to be proportional to the density overlap.
-In its simplest form, the number of observable capture recorded by observers $(C'{sg})$ is then given by:
+In its simplest form, the number of observable capture recorded by observers (C'{sq}) is then given by: